Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

   Create a copy DB, migrate the schema and run a process which keeps both versions in sync, and then switch the app to the new DB.
 Furthermore, for rollbacks, this synchronisation has to be bi-directional
   *This process is error prone and can be problematic for performance*
 * Design the app to allow for migration
   Plan migrations in several small steps, instead of one large change.
-Each of those steps needs back and forward compability.
+Each of those steps needs back and forward compatibility.
 There are also well-known building blocks for migration steps (see below).
   *This needs planning*

 ### State Transition Building Blocks